Join yoga teacher Ellie McGrath on this 7 day SLOW TREK

-Walking in this landscape is on firm sand and occasional claypans and gibber flats.
-If the western Simpson receives good soaking rain in late March/early April, there may be a profusion of yellow flowers such as poached-egg daisy & 'Yellowtop' covering the landscape, and supplying our camels with fresh feed.... however it's not until we actually get out there in April 2022 that we will know the extent of any rainfall.
+Walking in this landscape is on firm sand and occasional claypans and gibber (small stones) flats.
+If the eastern Simpson receives good soaking rain in late March/early April, there may be a profusion of yellow flowers such as poached-egg daisy & 'Yellowtop' covering the landscape, and supplying our camels with fresh feed.... however it's not until we actually get out there in April 2024 that we will know the extent of any rainfall.

 May is ideal walking weather in Central Australia and over the course of a 5 to 6 hour walking day you would walk approximately between 8 to 10 kilometres.
 Our pace of travel is determined by the camels and their ability to negotiate the dunes and other landforms in the landscape.
 They carry all your personal gear, and all you have to carry is a healthy attitude and your day pack.
 Best to leave everything else behind.

 This is a very real, very Australian desert experience.
 Camels are the perfect cross-country vehicle and so we don't follow roads or tracks, and there is no vehicle back-up.
 Camps are chosen for the availability of camel feed, and we never camp in the same place twice.
 And in addition, as we are Australia's only trekking company that specialise in remote desert travel, you won't 'bump into' any other groups of trekkers.

 All of our treks are active participation-based experiences and the cameleers will involve you with loading and unloading the camels as much as you wish to be involved.
 Similarly, your assistance is always greatly welcomed with the numerous camp chores to be done at the end of the day such as collecting firewood or helping to shepherd the camels as they feed.